 Students are required to wear either full sports uniform (or full school uniform if not participating in sport).
-The sports uniform consists of bottle green shorts, and/or school tracksuit, ABHS sports polo top, sports shoes, ABHS white sports socks with two green bands.
+The sports uniform consists of bottle green shorts, ABHS sports polo top, sports shoes, ABHS white sports socks with two green bands.